Molly (1778 ship): Career

-12th slave voyage (1798–1799): Captain John Tobin sailed from Liverpool on 27 May 1798.
-Molly acquired captives at Anomabu and arrived at Demerara on 18 December with 432 captives.
+12th voyage transporting enslaved people (1798–1799): Captain John Tobin sailed from Liverpool on 27 May 1798.
+In 1798, 160 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 149 of these vessels sailed from Liverpool.

+Molly acquired captives at Anomabu and arrived at Demerara on 18 December, with 432 captives.
 (She may have embarked 436 captives.)
 She arrived back at Liverpool on 18 March 1799, She had left Liverpool with 43 crew members and had suffered one crew death on her voyage.

 Captain Thomas Tobin, John Tobin's younger brother, acquired a letter of marque on 18 May 1799.

-13th slave voyage (1799–1800): Captain Thomas Tobin sailed from Liverpool on 2 June 1799.
-Molly acquired captivesat Bonny, and arrived at Kingston on 4 January 1800 with 430 captives.
+13th voyage transporting enslaved people (1799–1800): Captain Thomas Tobin sailed from Liverpool on 2 June 1799.
+In 1799, 156 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 134 of these vessels sailed from Liverpool.

+Molly acquired captives at Bonny, and arrived at Kingston on 4 January 1800 with 430 captives.
 She sailed for Liverpool on 23 February and arrived there on 29 April.
 She had left Liverpool with 49 crew members and had suffered four crew deaths on her voyage.

-14th slave voyage (1800–1801): Captain Thomas Tobin sailed from Liverpool on 14 July 1800.
-Molly acquired captives at Bonny and arrived at St Vincent on 10 January 1801 with 280 captives.
-She sailed for Liverpool on 1 March and arrived there on 9 April.
+14th voyage transporting enslaved people (1800–1801): Captain Thomas Tobin sailed from Liverpool on 14 July 1800.
+In 1800, 133 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 120 of these vessels sailed from Liverpool.

+Molly acquired captives at Bonny and arrived at St Vincent on 10 January 1801, with 280 captives.
+She sailed for Liverpool on 1 March, and arrived there on 9 April.
 She had left Liverpool with 47 crew members and had no crew deaths on her voyage.

+15th voyage transporting enslaved people (1801–1802): Captain Thomas Tobin sailed from Liverpool on 2 July 1801.
+In 1801, 147 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.